Robert Patricio

 His favorite shapes to make are tall jars and his favorite designs to paint are black-and-white rainbirds.
 Robert signs his pottery as: R.M.
 Patricio, Acoma, NM or R. & M. Patricio, Acoma, NM. - the "M" being his wife, Melanie.

 Robert is exceedingly proud of his six beautiful daughters.
-Three of them (Kylie, Felisha and Juanita) have already begun to follow in their father's footsteps by creating and selling their own pots and by earning ribbons on their own.
+Four of them (Kylie, Felisha, Juanita and TobieMae) have already begun to follow in their father's footsteps by creating and selling their own pots and by winning ribbons on their own.

 In 2023, Robert was awarded the Best of Division ribbon of Pottery II: Division B: Traditional painted pottery at Santa Fe Indian Market.
 He was also awarded the First Place ribbon in Category 602: Painted polychrome pottery in the style of Zuni, Acoma, Laguna, any form.